The hello world example: print "hello, world". Only the first execution actually prints output.

 Start the gui via

-Running this via right button > run code, we get
+Running this via right button > run code

 (None, 3)